-Metaphysical Synthetic A Priori
+The Synthetic A Priori In Metaphysics

-- Every effect has a cause. - The universality of the statement entails that it is not an empirical judgment. - But, Kant claims that it is not an analytic judgment. - "In the concept of something that happens I do indeed think an existence preceded by a time, etc., and from this one can obtain analytic judgments.
+- For example: Every effect has a cause. - The universality of the statement entails that it is not an empirical judgment. - But Kant claims that it is not an analytic judgment. - "In the concept of something that happens I do indeed think an existence preceded by a time, etc., and from this one can obtain analytic judgments.
 But the concept of a cause lies quite outside that earlier concept and indicates something different from what happens..."
 (A9/B13, AW 725b).

-Physical Synthetic A Priori
+The Synthetic A Priori In Physics

 - "Natural science contains synthetic a priori judgments as principles.
-Let me cite as examples just a few propositions: e.g., the propositions that in all changes in the corporeal world the quantity of matter remains unchanged; or the proposition that in all communication of motion, action and reaction must always be equal to each other" (B17-18, AW 726b). - Such laws hold necessarily, and so can not be learned from experience. - Kant's conception of physics is closer to that of Galileo and Descartes than it is to contemporary physicists. - While some contemporary physics is highly speculative, it is generally held that a mark of a good theory is whether it is testable, or refutable, or otherwise confirmed or contravened by experimental results. - String theory - Kant agrees that some portions of physics must be empirically testable. - He also believes that certain physical principles are synthetic a priori. - "Experience would provide neither strict universality nor apodeictic certainty..."
+Let me cite as examples just a few propositions: e.g., the propositions that in all changes in the corporeal world the quantity of matter remains unchanged; or the proposition that in all communication of motion, action and reaction must always be equal to each other" (B17-18, AW 726b). - ► i.e. Newton's Laws of Motion - Such laws hold necessarily, and so can not be learned from experience. - Kant's conception of physics is closer to that of Galileo and Descartes than it is to contemporary physicists. - While some contemporary physics is highly speculative, it is generally held that a mark of a good theory is whether it is testable, or refutable, or otherwise confirmed or contravened by experimental results. - String theory - Kant agrees that some portions of physics must be empirically testable. - He also believes that certain physical principles are synthetic a priori. - "Experience would provide neither strict universality nor apodeictic certainty..."
 (A31/B47, AW 733b).